LukePappa/myOS/text.md

 Any naturalistic justification for existence must presuppose some element of what it seeks to explain.
 To avoid such circular reasoning, it is therefore necessary to posit a transcendent source of being--what may be called God.
 By this definition, God is above properties, logic, and causality.
 He is consequently uncreated, perfectly simple, and wholly unrestrained in ability.

-Much as truth is seen by the intellect, God's presence is felt by the heart.
-It grows into divine love, which can be understood poetically as the imperfections of the heart burning away.
-Once those fires subside, what remains is pure contemplation.
+Much as truth is seen by the intellect, God's loving presence is felt by the heart.
+This faculty must first be purified, such that it no longer inflicts misery upon itself in response to external events, the actions of others, and even its own shortcomings.